-Sega was a popular gaming brand in the 1980s.
-It is a Japanese company headquartered in Tokyo, Japan.
-Sega Genesis is a 16-Bit third-generation video game console developed by Sega in 1988 after its Master System, which was the third major console of Sega that used cartridges.
-Sega Genesis is known as Mega Drive or Sega Mega Drive in regions outside North America.
+The Sega Genesis Sega is a 16-Bit third-generation video game console developed by Sega in 1988 after its Master System, which was the third major console of Sega that used cartridges.

 If you would like to know more about why The Sega Genesis failed, please keep reading this article.
 You can also check out this video to learn all about the Sega Genesis.

 Are you a huge Sega fan?
 Then you have to check out the amazing Sonic and Sega gear that you can get.
 Whether you want a Sonic wallet, a Sega sweatshirt, or a classic hat there are plenty of choices to choose from.
 You can find them all by clicking here.

 If you love Sega then you will want to check out this Sega Genesis Mini console.
 It comes with two controllers and even comes preloaded with 42 Games!

 Enjoy these classic Sega Genesis games without having to purchase a single game cartridge!